MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-a-template-by-using-content-controls.md

      [!code-vb[Trin_ContentControlTemplateWalkthrough#2](../vsto/codesnippet/VisualBasic/ContentControlTemplateWalkthrough/ThisDocument.vb#2)]
      [!code-csharp[Trin_ContentControlTemplateWalkthrough#2](../vsto/codesnippet/CSharp/ContentControlTemplateWalkthrough/ThisDocument.cs#2)]

-## Preventing Users from Editing the Employee Table
+## Prevent users from editing the employee table
  Use the <xref:Microsoft.Office.Tools.Word.GroupContentControl> object that you declared earlier to protect the employee table.
 After protecting the table, users can still edit the content controls in the table.
 However, they cannot edit text in the first column or modify the table in other ways, such as adding or deleting rows and columns.
-For more information about how to use a <xref:Microsoft.Office.Tools.Word.GroupContentControl> to protect a part of a document, see [Content Controls](../vsto/content-controls.md).
+For more information about how to use a <xref:Microsoft.Office.Tools.Word.GroupContentControl> to protect a part of a document, see [Content controls](../vsto/content-controls.md).

-#### To prevent users from editing the employee table
+### To prevent users from editing the employee table

 1. Add the following code to the `ThisDocument_Startup` method of the `ThisDocument` class, after the code that you added in the previous step.
 This code prevents users from editing the employee table by putting the table inside the <xref:Microsoft.Office.Tools.Word.GroupContentControl> object that you declared earlier.

      [!code-vb[Trin_ContentControlTemplateWalkthrough#3](../vsto/codesnippet/VisualBasic/ContentControlTemplateWalkthrough/ThisDocument.vb#3)]
      [!code-csharp[Trin_ContentControlTemplateWalkthrough#3](../vsto/codesnippet/CSharp/ContentControlTemplateWalkthrough/ThisDocument.cs#3)]

-## Adding the Tables to the Building Block Collection
+## Add the tables to the building block collection
  Add the tables to a collection of document building blocks in the template so that users can insert the tables that you have created into the document.
-For more information about document building blocks, see [Content Controls](../vsto/content-controls.md).
+For more information about document building blocks, see [Content controls](../vsto/content-controls.md).

-#### To add the tables to the building blocks in the template
+### To add the tables to the building blocks in the template

 1. Add the following code to the `ThisDocument_Startup` method of the `ThisDocument` class, after the code that you added in the previous step.
 This code adds new building blocks that contain the tables to the Microsoft.Office.Interop.Word.BuildingBlockEntries collection, which contains all the reusable building blocks in the template.
-The new building blocks are defined in a new category named **Employee and Customer Information** and are assigned the building block type Microsoft.Office.Interop.Word.WdBuildingBlockTypes.wdTypeCustom1.
+The new building blocks are defined in a new category named **Employee and Customer Information** and are assigned the building block type `Microsoft.Office.Interop.Word.WdBuildingBlockTypes.wdTypeCustom1`.

      [!code-vb[Trin_ContentControlTemplateWalkthrough#4](../vsto/codesnippet/VisualBasic/ContentControlTemplateWalkthrough/ThisDocument.vb#4)]
      [!code-csharp[Trin_ContentControlTemplateWalkthrough#4](../vsto/codesnippet/CSharp/ContentControlTemplateWalkthrough/ThisDocument.cs#4)]